RubensKj/background-tasks/CONTRIBUTING.md

 ## :card_file_box: Commits Instructions

-Be sure of all commits has a header and a short description of what was done and what will change in the code.
+Be sure of all commits has a header, and a short description of what was done and what will change in the code.

 ### :triangular_flag_on_post: Issue